preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 When used for "normal" documents the steps are as follows:

-1. Select template in the list to te left.
+1. Select template.
-2. Select list of team sites: "Suggested", "Followed" or "All.
+2. Select list of team sites: "Suggested", "Followed" or "All".
+Default is the site where the wizard was started.
 3. Select a team site to save the document in (in the Documents library there).
-Default is the site where the wizard was started.
 Any site the user has access to can be selected.
-4. If applicable, select a folder in the chosen sute (in the Documents library there), or create a new folder.
+4. If applicable, select a folder in the chosen site (in the Documents library there), or create a new folder.

 This means any user can use the wizard from any site where the feature is activated to create a document, and save it in the Documents library in any other site that user has access to.